Hiring Developers vs Project-based Outsourcing: What is better?

 The ultimate aim of every business is to maximise their revenue while cutting down on costs and resources.
 Cost cutting can extend to hiring employees as well.
 This is why companies prefer to hire freelancers or outsource their projects.
 However, in some cases, companies prefer to hire in-house.
 Which is a better option?
 Hire or outsource?
 This is a question most companies face at some point or the other, but can you really give a one-word answer this this?
 Perhaps not, because there are a lot of factors involved in it.

 Here are a couple of stories:

-- The problem: The large Italian tile retailer, Versace Ceramics had a successful e-commerce shop.
+The large Italian tile retailer, Versace Ceramics had a successful e-commerce shop.
 But they wanted to make it even better by having a custom search feature integrated into their website.
 They had a team of developers in-house, but they lacked the technical know-how on how to handle the task.
 They didn’t know how to integrate the complex range of products released by the company with custom search so the visitors can see not only the products they searched for, but also product suggestions ( featured products on same categories) that would help in making a purchase.

 - The solution:

 Versace Ceramics outsourced their job and got access to talented developers who supported them right from the start.
 They dug deeper into the problem, did the business analysis part and submitted a WordPress solution that addressed their business needs.

 General Electric or GE is a pioneer in several branches of business, including outsourcing.
 In fact, it was one of the first countries in the world to transfer its operational departments to countries that demand a low price for labour.
 They created a special GECIS (General Electric International Service) department while outsourcing their work to India.